 - Related News

 Project ALLIES is a 5-year personnel preparation project supported by the U.S. Department of Education, Office of Special Education Programs (Grant # H325K170053).
 The co-directors of the project are Drs.
 Betty Yu and Pamela Wolfberg.
 The grant began in 2018.
-The aim of Project ALLIES is to recruit and train 16 scholars from SLHS and Special Education yearly (8 from each discipline) to work collaboratively to provide high quality, evidence-based services to school-aged students on the autism spectrum with significant social-communication needs (especially those from traditionally underrepresented communities) in inclusive educational settings.
+The aim of Project ALLIES is to recruit and co-train 8 scholars from SLHS and Special Education respectively every year (16 scholars total).
+Scholars across the two disciplines will learn to work collaboratively to provide high quality, evidence-based services to school-aged students on the autism spectrum with significant social-communication needs (especially those from traditionally underrepresented communities) in inclusive educational settings.

 The acronym ALLIES and the project logo (which is adapted from the Ashanti andinkra [visual symbol] for cooperation and interdependence) convey our commitment to creating an alliance among professionals, families and community partners in service of: